xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 * A number of channels are selected.
 The user selects between 0 and 4 channels.
 The other channels are muted.

-* Any DC offset is optionally eliminated on the channels.
+* Optionally, DC offset is eliminated on the each channel.

-* The gain is corrected so that a maximum signal on the PDM microphone corresponds to a maximum signal on the PCM signal
+* The gain is corrected so that a maximum signal on the PDM microphone corresponds to a maximum signal on the PCM signal.

 * Optionally, the individual gain of each microphone can be compensated.
-  This can be used to, at manufacture time, iron out any differences in gains between the microphones in a system
+  This can be used to, at manufacture time, compensate any differences in gains between the microphones in a system.

-* Frames of data are generated (with a frame size of between X and Y).
+* Frames of data are generated (with a frame size of between 1 and 2048 samples).
   Optionally, frames can be set to overlap by half a frame.

 * An optional windowing function is applied to each frame.

-* The data can be stored in a bit-reversed manner, so that it can be passed into an FFT without having to do any bit-twiddling.
+* The data can be stored in an index bit-reversed manner, so that it can be passed into an FFT without having to do any preprocessing.

 Hardware characteristics